ShunLu91/starlight.github.io/docs/Manually Export.md

+---
+layout: default
+title: Manually Export
+nav_order: 3
+---

 # Manually export your pruned network
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

-1. Load your pre-trained network and define the pruner to automatically wrap modules with mask.
+## Load your pre-trained network and define the pruner to automatically wrap modules with mask.
 ```python
     # get YourPretarinedNetwork and load pre-trained weights for it
     model = YourPretarinedNetwork(args).to(device)